-IMS’s Forest Refuge has continuously hosted experienced meditators since 2003.
+IMS’s Forest Refuge has hosted experienced meditators since 2003.
 Its program is specifically designed to encourage sustained, longer-term retreat practice – a key component in the transmission of Buddhism from Asia to the West.

-Participants are welcome to apply for retreat periods ranging from minimum of seven nights to stays of a year or more.
+Participants are welcome to apply for retreat periods ranging from a minimum of seven nights to stays of a year or more.
 A stay of 10-14 nights or longer is beneficial to deepening practice and supports a more fruitful retreat.

 Before you apply, please read the retreat guidelines and make sure you meet the Forest Refuge application requirements.
 The Forest Refuge is structured for meditators with an established and long-term commitment to vipassana practice, including longer-term retreat experience.

 Listen to former Teacher-in-Residence Sky Dawsontalk about life on retreat at the Forest Refuge.

 A Deeper Dive: a couple reflects on their 4-year silent retreat at IMS’s Forest Refuge

 For more on this story and the full seven-part video series, visit here.